 |Depth||3 1/2 feet minimum|

 Again, these figures are only minimums.
 You may want something significantly larger.
-Also, consider whether you want to confine yourself to the basic rectangular shape, or an L-shape that offers more space for other pool activities besides laps.
+Another consideration is whether to stick with the basic rectangular shape, or go with an L-shape that offers more space for pool steps or other activities besides laps.

 The exact lap pool dimensions are also key in determining cost.
 While it might not seem like much, adding a foot to the width or depth of the pool adds substantially to its total area due to the elongated shape.
 A larger area means more materials, more labor, and ultimately a higher cost.